 Entering the Colosseum

 I’d been staying right across the street from the Colosseum for the last two nights and walking past it every time I went anywhere, so finally getting to step inside on my last morning was pretty exciting.
 One of the advantages of going with a guided tour is that we got to skip the entrance line.
-It wasn’t too bad that early in the morning, but later in the day it can get pretty long.
+It wasn’t too bad that early in the morning, but later in the day it can get pretty long, especially during the busy season.

 Before heading into the main part of the arena, we got a little history about the Colosseum.
 Did you know that it was constructed in less than ten years?
 Just think about the amount of stone that was hoisted that high in that short of an amount of time.